Summer 2019 - Online

 The Tippie College of Business guidelines suggest that an appropriate grade distribution would approximately consist 20% of the students in the A range, 40% of the students in the B range, 30% of the students in the C range, and 10% of the students with a grade of D or lower.
 This course is not graded on a "curve," therefore the exact grade distribution will depend on the class’s performance.
 The instructor reserves the right to adjust the grade distribution as appropriate.

 Timing for Assignments: I typically turn on assignments about a week early, and make the due date one week after the week the topic is covered (shown on the Course Calendar webpage).
 I send you an email weekly as each new topic is turned on for you on Moodle.
-With this approach, just about every assignment, except exams, is available to you for two weeks.
+With this approach, just about every assignment, except for exams, is available to you for two weeks.
 All assignments have due dates (Mondays and Thursdays), that show in Moodle's "Calendar" and in Moodle's "Upcoming Events."
 When the due date expires, the assignment is over.

 Participation: Participation is required.
-Each week, there will be required discussions for the weekly topics.
-Some of the topics are worth one point, and some are worth two points.
+Each week there will be required discussions for the weekly topics.
+Some topics are worth one point, and some are worth two points.
 You can earn up to eight (8) points by making four or more posts.
 Approximately half of your posts must address the discussion topics, and half of these must be "replies" to other students' posts.
-I will provide you your points after I read you posts, as long as it meets quality expectations.
+I regularly read posts and provide points for each post, as long as your post meets quality expectations.
 A good post is thoughtful and relevant to the topic.
 Posts that are too simple, such as "I agree" or "Nice comment" will not count.
 You must state why you agree, and so forth.
 You will see me provide additional prompting whenever these short posts occur.